Dealing with debt

-Money Advice Service are an independent government service set up to help people manage their money.
+Money Advice Service is an independent government service set up to help people manage their money.
 They have developed a Debt Advice Locator where you can find free, confidential and impartial debt advice near you, as well as the Money Helper service.

 Debt Advice from your Social Housing Provider

 Your Homes Newcastle is a social housing provider and offers independent debt and money advice in Newcastle to YHN and private tenants.

 Money Advice Service offers a full range of money advice with online guides, a freephone helpline and online chat advice.

 Clean Slate support drug and alcohol service users to help them regain control of their finances.
 They offer free and confidential help and advice along with courses on money management.
 This includes managing debt, loans, credit unions, budgeting, seeking employment and utility services.